CAFAudit/audit-service-deploy/README.md

 	  <tr>
 		<td>CAF_LOG_LEVEL</td>
 		<td>INFO</td>
 	    <td>The logging level for the Audit Web Service.
-The supported loggin levels include WARN,ERROR,INFO,TRACE,DEBUG or ALL.</td>
+The supported logging levels are WARN, ERROR, INFO, TRACE, DEBUG or ALL.</td>
 	  </tr>
     </table>